 NSCC identifies, analyzes and mitigates legal risks arising from potential conflict of law issues in a variety of ways.
 NSCC's operations are based in the United States, and its Members are predominantly U.S.-domiciled entities.
 With respect to membership of non-U.S. entities, Addendum O to NSCC's Rules sets forth NSCC's policy with respect to the admission of such Members.
-Among the requirements for such applicants is the provision of a legal opinion of counsel qualified in the applicant's home jurisdiction to the effect that (1) the choice of New York law to govern the membership agreement and Rules and the submission to jurisdiction, and (2) the foreign jurisdiction will recognize the judgment of a federal or state court located in New York.
+Among the requirements for such applicants is the provision of a legal opinion of counsel qualified in the applicant's home jurisdiction to the effect that (1) the choice of New York law to govern the membership agreement and Rules and the submission to jurisdiction of the federal and state courts located in New York will be enforceable against the Member in its home jurisdiction, and (2) the foreign jurisdiction will recognize the judgment of a federal or state court located in New York.
 In addition, the opinion must specifically address issues such as NSCC's ability to enforce its Rules (including its netting, guaranty/assumption, novation and assignment, and default management rules) under the applicable insolvency regime of the applicant's home jurisdiction.
 These opinions facilitate analysis of any legal risk that may arise as a result of the applicant's participation in NSCC.
-NSCC can mitigate conflicts of laws risks or other legal risks that may be identified as a result of such opinions and analysis by, among other things, imposing conditions on membership or additional requirements and/or requiring special representations from an applicant.
+NSCC can mitigate conflicts of laws risks or other legal risks that may be identified as a result of such opinions and analysis by, among other things, imposing conditions on membership or additional requirements and/or requiring special representations from an applicant.26

-&lt;sup>25 The SEC also makes Proposed Rule Changes and Advance Notice filings publicly available on its website.
+25 The SEC also makes Proposed Rule Changes and Advance Notice filings publicly available on its website.